m-labs/artiq/doc/manual/getting_started.rst

     Enter desired LED state: 0

 What happens is the ARTIQ compiler notices that the ``input_led_state`` function does not have a ``@kernel`` decorator and thus must be executed on the host.
 When the core device calls it, it sends a request to the host to execute it.
 The host displays the prompt, collects user input, and sends the result back to the core device, which sets the LED state accordingly.

+The ``recover_underflow`` call is necessary to waive the real-time requirements of the LED state change (as the ``input_led_state`` function can take an arbitrarily long time).
+This will become clearer later as we explain timing control.

 Algorithmic features
 --------------------